Impeachment tensions flare: Dem counsel says Trump abused power, as GOP rips ‘rubber stamp’ hearing

 Berke showed various video clips of testimony from prior witnesses, including from Ukraine top diplomat Bill Taylor and former NSC official Dr. Fiona Hill, as well as clips of comments made by Trump.

+Goldman also accused Trump of “unprecedented efforts to obstruct this investigation,” saying the Trump administration did not produce requested documents, and noted how 12 witnesses called by Democrats did not appear for testimony.

+“I know that members of this committee frequently frame these complicated issues in the form of a simple question: ‘Was there a quid pro quo?’”
+Goldman said.
+“As I testified previously with regard to the requested White House call and the White House meeting, the answer is yes.”

-But Stephen Castor, the counsel for House Judiciary Republicans, denied the Democrats' characterization of Trump's July call with Ukraine President Volodymyr Zelensky, saying, “To impeach a president, who 63 million people voted for, over eight lines in a call transcript is baloney.”
+But Stephen Castor, who appeared as counsel for Republicans on both the Intelligence and Judiciary Committees, denied the Democrats' characterization of Trump's July call with Ukraine President Volodymyr Zelensky, saying, “To impeach a president, who 63 million people voted for, over eight lines in a call transcript is baloney.”

 "There is simply no clear evidence that President Trump acted with malicious intent in withholding a meeting or security assistance," Castor said.